trevp/tripledh/tripledh.md

 transmitted (EC)DH values such that Alice and Bob still agree on secret session keys.
 For example:

- * In (EC)DH systems with a cofactor and where public keys are not validated for main subgroup membership it may be possible to encode a public key as different byte sequences (e.g. [Curve25519][]).
-An attacker could change the encoding of identity public keys so that Alice sees an encoding of Bob's public key that Bob might not recognize.
+ * In (EC)DH systems with a cofactor, and where public keys are not validated for main subgroup membership, it may be possible to encode a public key as different byte sequences (e.g. [Curve25519][]).
+An attacker could change the encoding of Bob's identity public key so that Alice sees an encoding that Bob might not recognize.

  * An attacker could exponentiate Bob's (EC)DH keys by a constant when sending them to Alice, and do the same to Alice's keys when sending